Island Pork Tenderloin Salad

 1/2 cup golden raisins

 Preheat oven to 350°F. Stir together salt, pepper, cumin, chili powder, and cinnamon, then coat pork with spice rub.
 Heat oil in an ovenproof 12-inch heavy skillet over moderately high heat until just beginning to smoke, then brown pork, turning, about 4 minutes total.
 Leave pork in skillet.

 Make glaze and roast pork:

 Stir together brown sugar, garlic, and Tabasco and pat onto top of each tenderloin.
-Roast in middle of oven until thermometer inserted diagonally in center of each tenderloin registers 140°F, about 20 minutes.
+Roast in middle of oven for 8-10 minutes for rare to medium rare.
 Let pork stand in skillet at room temperature 10 minutes.
-(Temperature will rise to about 155°F while standing.)

 Make vinaigrette while pork roasts:

 Whisk together juices, mustard, curry powder, salt, and pepper, then add oil in a stream, whisking until emulsified.

 Prepare salad ingredients while pork stands: